fletchrk/Fast_Food_Project/technology.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python in a Jupyter Notebook.

 ## Database Storage
-Postgres is the database we intend to use.
+Postgres SQL is the database we intend to use.

 ## Machine Learning
-SciKitLearn is the Machine Learning library we'll be using to create a classifier.
+SciKitLearn is the Machine Learning library for Python we'll be using to create a supervised learning model.
+This entails creating the model, training the model and then creating predictions.
+More specifically we intend to use the linear regression model since our data is continuous and not categorical.

 ## Dashboard
 We will use Tableau for a fully functioning and interactive dashboard.